vsnemade/prometheus-grafana/README.md

 # Prometheus + Grafana + Spring Boot Micrometer Hands-On (KIND on Windows)

+For monitoring(http requests, cpu usage, threads usage, memory usage, etc) of services, we can use Prometheus and Grafana.
+Prometheus captures and stores all metrics in its time-series DB and Grafana presents these metrics as visualize dashboard.

+To make it work in springboot services, we need to add micrometer prometheus dependency that enables the /actuator/prometheus endpoint where all metrics are exposed in Prometheus format.
+Prometheus scraps metrics from each service endpoints.
+As these services will be deployed in K8s, we need to deploy ServiceMonitor so that prometheus can scrap metrics to its server to store it in time-series db.
+Grafana is connected to prometheus server from where it gets metrics feed and it presents it on its UI.
+Usually we don't have create dashboard panels in Grafana as we can import readymade dashboard templates.

 This repository contains a complete end-to-end hands-on guide to monitor a Java Spring Boot microservice using **Prometheus**, **Grafana**, and **Micrometer**, all running on a **Kubernetes cluster created with KIND